btemplep/authzee/docs/sdks.md

 They have direct access to the storage engine and use it to retrieve grants.
 They may also use the storage engine ato create and retrieve latches that help with compute state.
 Especially for compute that is spread across multiple systems.

+> **NOTE** - If the language supports async, then the compute engine functions are expected to be async.
+Even if the underlying functionality is not async, this is to simplify the API between the pieces.

 Compute Engines should take these arguments when created:
 - Identity definitions
 - Resource Definitions